ManvishK7122/Data-Job-Salary-Analysis/README.md

 ```

 - Note that all the clarification and information about company size and employment type is confirmed by the discussion posts within the Kaggle Dataset by the owner.

+- Here is the dataset after all the data cleaning

+## Questions/Exploratory Data Analysis
+1. Across our 3 job families, what is the distribution of individuals that work in the different sizes of companies and the percent total of each company size?
+2. When looking at the different levels of experience level within our dataset, how many individuals fall under each experience level(Entry, Intermediate, Etc.)?
+3.